maddisoj/portfolio/src/markdown/magwiz.md

 As part of my degree I did a year in industry.
 My placement was with a company called [MasterMagnets][], a small company based in Redditch who primarily manufacture and sell industrial separation magnets.
-These are either electromagnetic or permanent magnets and can be up to 5 meters in width and length.
-[MasterMagnets][] used a program that would help them decide what magnet would be ideal for a customer, or how they could adjust an offered magnet to lower the price and thus get the competitive edge over a competitor.
+These are either electromagnetic or permanent magnets and can several meters in size.
+To help determine the best magnet from their range [MasterMagnets][] used a program that would help them decide what magnet would be ideal for a customer, or how they could adjust an offered magnet to lower the price and thus get the competitive edge.

 This program was written in [QBasic][] by a mechanical engineer in the late 80s.
-The biggest issue this presented was the compatibility of the software.
+The biggest issue, and the reason the software needed to be remade, was the compatibility of the software.
 It would not run natively on the then current version of Windows (Windows 7) and had to be ran through an emulator.
-The program would then frequently crash, due to it's age did not have a modern user interface or mouse interaction and things such as printing had to be done by taking a screenshot and printing that.
+The program would then frequently crash, due to it's age did not have a modern user interface or mouse interaction and things such as printing had to be done by taking a screenshot and printing the resulting image.
 To reliably use the software there was a lone Windows 98 machine in the corner of the office.
 My job was to remake this software in Java.

 ## The Original Code